siennameow/celebrity-matchmaker/README.md

 ⚡️ Quiz with multiple choice questions\
 ⚡️ Buttons to start, go to next/previous page, and restart\
-⚡️ Pink cheesy theme \
+⚡️ Pink, Sparkly theme \
 ⚡️ Celebrity name and image\
 ⚡️ Link to see more info\
 ⚡️ Kanye Quote\